Table of Contents

 What are Job Types

-A Job Type is a setting that allows you to customize and control the details of technician visits and scheduled installs.
+A Job Type is a setting that allows you to customize and control the details of technician visits and scheduled installations.
 By creating several Job Types, you provide your support agents and technicians a versatile tool-belt for providing accurate schedule windows and detailed task requirements on the job.

 Making the best use of Job Types means implementing Job types for all situations, implementing Task Templates, and setting up scheduling (both availability and blockers).